luisfbmelo/portfolio_v2/_posts/2017-12-15-react-16-server-side-rendering.markdown

 In order to match the routes, create a new function inside the `app.use()` context:

 ```
+import { StaticRouter, matchPath } from 'react-router-dom';

+...

 app.use(function(req, res){
   // Create store with the middlewares that you need, the `createStore` method from Redux and your reducers
   const store = applyMiddleware(multi, thunkMiddleware, apiMiddleware)(createStore)(reducers);